dmusekamp/automl/README.md

-# Find best learning rate on fashion mnist using Bayesian Optimization
+# Find best learning rate on fashion-mnist using Bayesian Optimization

 ## Installation
 ```